ProEnterprise/docs/docs/www/docs/user/videos/learn/budgeting.md

 **Duration: 3:26**

 Budgeting feature will help you from over-spending.
-In ERPNext, you can define budgets based on Cost Center and Projects.
+In Pro Enterprise ERP, you can define budgets based on Cost Center and Projects.